Knighton, Radnorshire

 Knighton workhouse site, 1903

-The the rebuilt workhouse had a rather irregular layout.
-At the north-west of the site, the board-room block, measuring 48 feet by 23 feet, provided a waiting room and offices for the clerk and relieving officer on the ground floor, with the board-room and committee room above.
-The infirmary lay to its east, measuring 130 feet by 45 feet and with octagonal sanitary towers at each corner.
+After the rebuilding, a boardroom block at the north-west of the site contained a waiting room and offices for the clerk and relieving officer on the ground floor, with the boardroom and committee room above.
+The infirmary lay to its east, with octagonal sanitary towers at each corner.
 It contained male and female wards and day rooms, plus WCs, baths, and nurses' rooms.
-To the south of the infirmary, the main block was 121 feet by 21 feet and three storeys high.
+To the south of the infirmary, the main block had the master and matron's quarters at its centre, with male and female day rooms, dormitories etc. to each side.
+The dining-room, at right angles to the main building, connected to a block containing the kitchen, scullery, stores and laundry.
+The children's block at the south of the site was an enlargement of the existing building.

 © Peter Higginbotham.